The Man Your Man Could Smell Like: In popular culture

 The spot has been parodied on Sesame Street, where the monster Grover takes Mustafa's role to illustrate the word 'on'.
 However, his narrations do not go as smoothly: the dropped shirt fails to fall around his neck; the clam containing the tickets bites his nose, forcing him to fling it away; and despite claiming he is on a horse at the end, he is actually on a cow.

-It was also parodied on iCarly, on the episode "iOMG".

 There was also a parody released in 2011, close to the release of the film Puss in Boots, and in 2019, featuring Mustafa, to advertise Hulu.

 It was parodied by How It Should Have Ended for an episode on It Chapter Two, in which the character Mike (who is played by Mustafa in the film) puts his own spin on the commercial's lines.

-In 2018, Tide released a series of Super Bowl advertisements.
-One commercial featured Mustafa performing part of "The Man Your Man Could Smell Like".
+In 2018, fellow Procter & Gamble brand Tide released a series of Super Bowl advertisements.
+One commercial featured Mustafa as "The Man Your Man Could Smell Like", only to be interrupted by the presence of David Harbour, who declares that it is a Tide ad instead.